Shortcomings in the Understanding of Why Cosmological Perturbations Look Classical: Decoherence

 The next example, from ordinary non-relativistic quantum mechanics, serves as a clear analogy of the situation we face: consider a single particle in a state corresponding to a minimal wave packet centered at $ \vec X = ( D, 0, 0)$ ( the vectors in 3-D space are given in cartesian coordinates (x, y, z)).
 Let the particle have its spin pointing in the $+y$ direction.
 Take this state and rotate it by and angle $\pi$ about the $z$ axis.
 Now consider the superposition of the initial and the rotated states.
 The resulting state is clearly symmetric under rotations by $\pi$ around $z$.
-Now consider taking the trace over the spin D.O.F.
+Now consider taking the trace over the spin D.O.F., simply because we decide to ignore the spin variable (no measurement is contemplated here).
 The resulting density matrix is diagonal.
 Can we say that the situation has become classical?
 Of course not.
 Is the state still invariant under rotations of magnitude $\pi$ about the $z$ axis?
 Obviously, the answer is yes.
-Can a mathematical manipulation with no physical process counterpart ever change the state of the system?
+Can a mathematical manipulation with no physical process counterpart (as ignoring some D.O.F. would normally not be thought as having an effect on the system) ever change the state of the system?
 Answering yes would take you to the view discussed in b) of section III.

 Therefore, we must conclude that, neither decoherence, nor the many worlds interpretation do offer satisfactory solutions to the measurement problem.
-But, is it perhaps the case that when both are put toghether they do offer one?
+But, is it perhaps the case that when both are put together they do offer one?
+We face that question next.